 If you enjoy tinkering with the nuts and bolts of your site, a self-hosted solution like WordPress will give you much more freedom.

 If any of these are true in your situation, WordPress might be a better alternative than one of the online website builders.

 My other caveat about “do-it-yourself” builder services is that although they are marketed as being easy to use, they actually do have a significant learning curve.
-In the end, you might be better off hiring a developer than spending your time learning how to use these builders.
+If your time is very valuable or scarce, you might be better off hiring a developer than spending your time learning how to use these builders.

 I hope this has helped you understand when site builder services might work for you, and when they won’t.
 Please leave your questions below in the comments! – Brian